The Luton Matters category for 2020-21 is Health

-Luton Matters is a new initiative in 2019 from The Steel Charitable Trust, designed to assist organisations whose work brings significant benefits to residents of Luton or improvements to the town.
-The first grants will be made in April 2020.
-Eventually, grants will be made in each of the Trust’s five funding priority categories (see Grant-making policy) but 2019-20 will be a pilot, in these two categories only:
+Luton Matters was a new initiative in 2019 from The Steel Charitable Trust, designed to assist organisations whose work brings significant benefits to residents of Luton or improvements to the town.
+Grants will be made in each of the Trust’s five funding priority categories (see Grant-making policy), rolled out over a number of years.

-Through Luton Matters, The Steel Charitable Trust will provide grants of up to £90,000 in total over three years, one grant for each of the Trust’s five priority funding categories.
+Through Luton Matters, The Steel Charitable Trust will provide grants of up to £90,000 in total, paid over three years, one grant for each of the Trust’s five priority funding categories.
 There will only be one grant per category running at any one time.
 The grants will be available by competitive application to support charitable projects that are aimed at improving the lives or opportunities of people who live within the Luton boundary.
 Where appropriate, preference will be given to projects that are delivered by local people and run by Luton-based organisations.